-MCLS works to advance diversity, equity, inclusion, social justice, and accessibility as an organization and in the services and resources it provides.
+MCLS strives proactively toward access, belonging, collaboration, fairness, integrity, strong relationships, and service excellence as an organization and in the services and resources it provides.

 - 1.1 Libraries will collaborate with each other and external partners to identify shared aspirations, accomplish major initiatives, and bring innovative solutions to their communities. - 1.2 Libraries will be hubs of innovative thinking centered on new ideas and patterns in library practice. - 1.2.1.
 Libraries will facilitate transformative learning and professional development within their organizations to advance library practice. - 1.2.2.
 Libraries will develop skills and capacity to anticipate future leadership needs. - 1.2.3.
 Libraries will benefit from domains of knowledge and expertise outside of traditional library practice. - 1.3 Libraries will align with and anticipate the information, learning, leisure, research, and technology needs of their communities. - 1.3.1.
 Libraries will collaborate to share resources, make consortial purchases, and pilot new technologies. - 1.3.2.
 Libraries will use tools and training to advance and manage existing services.